pauldisney354/reading-notes/201/class6.md

-## JavaScript Objects and the DOM

-### How would you describe an object to a non-technical friend?

-An object is like a collection of details about something.
-Imagine describing your phone: it has a color, model, and brand.
-An object in programming is the same idea—it groups related information together.

-### What are some advantages to creating object literals?

-Object literals make it easy to organize related information and actions together in one place.
-They help keep code clear and save time by letting you create one-off objects without extra setup.

-### How do objects differ from arrays?

-Objects store data as named key-value pairs (like a list of traits with labels), while arrays store items in an ordered list, accessed by position.
-Use objects for labeled data and arrays for lists of items.

-### When would you need to use bracket notation to access an object’s property instead of dot notation?

-Use bracket notation if the property name has spaces, special characters, or is stored in a variable:

-`const person = {
-  "first name": "Alice"
-};
-console.log(person["first name"]); // Bracket notation needed because of the space`

-### What does `this` refer to in the code, and why is it useful?

-``const dog = {
-  name: 'Spot',
-  age: 2,
-  humanAge: function (){
-    console.log(`${this.name} is ${this.age * 7} in human years`);
-  }
-}``

-In this code, `this` refers to the `dog` object.
-It lets you access the object's own properties from within a method, making the code more flexible and reusable.

-### What is the DOM?

-The Document Object Model (DOM) represents a webpage’s structure as a tree of elements.
-It lets JavaScript interact with and change elements on the page.

-### How does JavaScript use the DOM?

-JavaScript uses the DOM to find and update parts of a webpage, like changing text or styles or adding new elements, to make the page interactive.

-### What’s the difference between primitive values and object references in JavaScript?

-Primitive values (like numbers and strings) store data directly.
-Object references (like objects and arrays) store a link to the data.
-Copying a primitive value copies its data, while copying an object reference only copies the link, so both variables point to the same object.
+# JavaScript Object Basics & DOM

+## Objects in JavaScript

+### 1. Explaining Objects to a Non-Technical Friend

+Think of a backpack - it has different properties (color, size, brand) and can do different things (open, close, hold stuff).
+A JavaScript object is similar.
+It's a container that groups together related information and functions about one specific thing.
+Just like your backpack has specific features and actions it can perform, an object groups together related data and behaviors.

+### 2. Advantages of Object Literals

+- Quick and easy way to create objects
+- Encapsulates related data together
+- Reduces the need for multiple variables
+- Creates cleaner, more organized code
+- Makes it easier to pass around related data as a single unit

+### 3. Objects vs Arrays

+- Arrays are ordered lists where items are accessed by numeric index
+- Objects use named properties (keys) to access values
+- Arrays are best for ordered collections of similar items
+- Objects are better for describing things with different properties and methods
+- Objects can contain functions (methods), arrays typically just hold data

+### 4. When to Use Bracket Notation

+You need to use bracket notation when:

+- The property name has spaces or special characters
+- The property name is stored in a variable
+- The property name is dynamic or determined at runtime

+Example:

+`const person =  {   'first name':  'John',  // Has a space, must use brackets age:  30 }; console.log(person['first name']);  // Correct // console.log(person.first name); // Would cause an error`

+### 5. Understanding 'this' Keyword

+In the dog object example:

+``const dog =  {   name:  'Spot', age:  2, color:  'white with black spots', humanAge:  function  (){ console.log(`${this.name} is ${this.age*7} in human years`); } }``

+`this` refers to the object itself (dog).
+The advantages of using `this`:

+- Allows the method to access other properties of the same object
+- Makes the code more reusable (the method could be used in other objects)
+- Maintains proper reference to the object even if the object name changes

+## Document Object Model (DOM)

+### 1. What is the DOM?

+The DOM (Document Object Model) is a programming interface for HTML documents.
+It represents the webpage as a tree-structured hierarchy of objects, where each part of the HTML (elements, attributes, text) becomes a node in the tree.
+It's essentially a structural representation of the document that allows programs to dynamically access and update the content, structure, and style.

+### 2. DOM and JavaScript Relationship

+JavaScript can interact with and manipulate the DOM.
+Think of the DOM as the actual webpage structure, and JavaScript as the programming language that can access and modify it.
+JavaScript can:

+- Add/remove elements
+- Change content
+- Modify styles
+- React to user events
+- Create dynamic webpage behavior

+Through this relationship, JavaScript can turn static web pages into interactive applications.